Browse Services

 Who is paying for it?

-Funding for the instructional elements is being paid by Orange County Government from CRA funding to UCF Global.
-The total investment for the pilot program is $127,510 for program design, delivery, digital devices, and data analysis.
+Funding for the instructional elements is being paid by Orange County Government from CRA funding.
+The FY23-24 funding for the program is $450,000.

 How is the effectiveness of the program being measured?

-Metrics are being collected by UCF Global, these include participant needs assessments (demographics, barriers to learning, reasons for participation), skills assessments on speaking, reading, writing, listening), student satisfaction, and employer operational impact.
+Metrics are being collected through participant needs assessments (demographics, barriers to learning, reasons for participation), skills assessments (speaking, reading, writing, listening), student satisfaction, and employer operational impact.

 What kind of classes are they?

-• Face to face: 2 in-person, on-site classes per week with an instructor
+• Face to face: 2 in-person, on-site or near-off-site classes per week with an instructor

 • Hybrid: A mix of in-person and online classes with instructor-led and self-paced components